How to get touch with us over the festive period

 3 reasons why you shouldn't overlook unregistered design rights

-Unregistered design rights, referred to as just ‘design rights’, are a valuable asset which tends to be forgotten.
+Unregistered design rights, referred to as just ‘design rights’, are a valuable asset that tends to be forgotten.

-3 reasons why you should not overlooked unregistered design rights
+3 reasons why you should not overlook unregistered design rights

-1. They provide protection - Design rights provide protection in an area where copyright cannot.
+1. They provide protection - Design rights protect an area where copyright cannot.
 Design rights protect three-dimensional products without the necessary aesthetic quality to be considered “artistic works” for the purposes of copyright.

 What do design rights protect?

-Design rights were created by the Copyright, Designs and Patents Act 1988 (CDPA) to protect products which would otherwise not be protected by copyright.
+Design rights were created by the Copyright, Designs, and Patents Act 1988 (CDPA) to protect products that would otherwise not be protected by copyright.
 Confusingly they are distinct from ‘registered design rights’ which protect the surface appearance of a product.

 They exist automatically once a design is in some type of permanent or recorded form, giving the owner the right to prevent copying.
 This does not require a physical product to have been created, putting the design on paper or saving it in a software file is sufficient.